Choose another lake

 Click here for a list of all reports.

-Good | In 2020, spring trapnetting did not occur due to COVID work restrictions.
-Fall D.C. electrofishing was used to survey the fish population.
-The largemouth bass population was evaluated by 175 bass from electrofishing in 2020.
-The largemouth bass population appears to be defined by a high percentage of fish from 7.0 to 21.3 inches in length with good average Relative weights.
+The largemouth bass population was evaluated by 195 stock size bass from electrofishing with 139 minutes of effort.
+The largemouth bass population appears to be defined by a high percentage of fish from 4.0 to 20 inches in length with good average Relative weights.
 In 2000, the bass regulation for the Marsh was changed from a 14 inch minimum size limit and 1 fish per day - to a 12 to 18 inch protected slot length with a harvest of 3 fish under or over the slot per day.
-The 2020 fall electrofishing survey indicated a size structure that is continuing to maintain a very good level and stability since 2004.
-The PSD of 40, the RSD14 of 29, the RSD16 of 21 and the RSD 18 of 12 were all very good.
-The goal of the protected slot length limit was to create a high density bass population that is composed of fish large enough to be efficient predators upon the high density of slow growing panfish and the rough fish population.
+The 2024 fall electrofishing survey indicated a size structure that is continuing to maintain a very good level and stability since 2004.
+The PSD of 64, the RSD14 of 46, the RSD16 of 32 and the RSD 18 of 11 were all very good.
+The goal of the protected slot length limit was to create a high-density bass population that is composed of fish large enough to be efficient predators upon the high density of slow growing panfish and the rough fish population.
 The benefit to bass anglers will be more fish surviving past 14 inches to catch, and for anglers wanting to harvest bass will be the opportunity to harvest more fish.
-LAKE MANAGEMENT STATUS REPORT SHOVEL LAKE Page 4 The online IFISH tournament registration and result system was started in 2015.
-The tournament results showed these anglers spent 1,552 hours in 2016, 1,140 hours in 2017, 932 hours in 2018, and 556 hours in 2019 on Shovel Lake.
-They reported 141 legal fish in 2016 for .09 fish per angler hour.
-They reported 131 legal fish in 2017 for .11 fish per angler hour.
-They reported 133 legal fish in 2018 for .14 fish per angler hour.
-They reported 110 legal fish in 2019 for .20 fish per angler hour.
-They reported 129 legal fish in 2020 for .10 fish per angler hour. | |

-Good | No spring muskie trap netting occurred in 2020.
-A total of 10 muskie were sampled by the spring trapnet survey in 2019.
-These fish ranged from 27.5 to 40.7 inches long.
-The body condition of these fish was good at an average Wr of 94.
+The muskie population was sampled by a total of 12 stock size muskie by the spring of 2023 trap net survey (.75 fish per net night, and by 8 fish in the fall electrofishing survey.
+These fish ranged from 12.2 to 44.4 inches long.
+The body condition of these fish was good with an average Wr of 94.
 The first stocking of 450 fish at 11 inches was in 1999.
 In 2000, a total of 200, 2001-600, 2002-200, 2003-200, 2004-0, and 200 annually from 2005 through 2014 at an average size of 11.2 inches were stocked.
 No muskie were stocked in 2015 or 2016.
 In 2017, 200 fish at 12.4 inches long were stocked.
+In 2021, 2,788 fish at 3 inches were stocked in June, and 240 fish at 13 inches were stocked in September.
+In 2024, 200 fish at 12.85 inches were stocked on 9/17/2024.
 A triennial stocking is now scheduled to maintain a moderate density of healthy muskie.
-Illinois (Jake Wolf) muskie strain appear to be doing good in this lake.
-No muskie stocking occurred in 2020 due to COVID work restrictions effecting hatchery production. | |

 Location: Located in Central Illinois, the 5,524 acre Banner Marsh State Fish and Wildlife Area lies adjacent to the Illinois River, 4 miles north of Banner, Illinois, along Route 24.